bestbennybest123122213/benbestrepo/bull-bro-brain/MEMORY.md

 - Proof points from outbound templates CAN be reused in your response emails — "don't repeat" means don't repeat within YOUR OWN replies
 - Don't repeat stats in long threads (4+ emails) where lead has already seen them — padding, not persuasion
 - When a lead asks for data you don't have, pivot to what you do have and reframe: "content performs organically first, brands amplify what's working — you're scaling something proven, not testing blind"
+- NEVER approximate or round stats.
+Use exact numbers only: Whiteout Survival = 48M views and 100k+ users.
+Gauth AI = 15M views.
+CamScanner = 3M views.
+Do not say 50M, 10M, or any other number that isn't in SOUL.md

 ### F. Wrong Person Handling
 - "I cannot be of any help" / "I can't assist" = Wrong Person, not Not Interested